munificent/craftinginterpreters/book/classes.md

 You get a runtime error. `visitCallExpr()` checks to see if the called object implements `LoxCallable` and reports an error since LoxClass doesn't.
-Not *yet*, that is:
+Not *yet*, that is.

 ^code lox-class-callable (2 before, 1 after)

-That interface requires two methods:
+Implementing that interface requires two methods.

 ^code lox-class-call-arity